 With all that going on, you better believe there are a ton of environmental science jobs up for grabs throughout the state.

 The state itself, for starters, is a major employer of environmental impact specialists, managers, and scientists engaged in monitoring and mitigating environmental impacts.
 They work with their counterparts at major commercial entities like Georgia-Pacific, or the myriad specialist environmental engineering firms that major oil companies and manufacturing businesses contract out to.

 All that oil money really pays off in certain fields.
-Geoscientists, for example, average around $110,000 annually here according to the Bureau of Labor Statistics.
-Soil and plant scientists, and zoologists, each can expect about $68,000 a year, and foresters make over $63,000, while zoologists make $68,880.
+Geoscientists, for example, average around $101,450 annually here according to the Bureau of Labor Statistics.
+Soil and plant scientists can expect about $79,510 a year, and foresters make over $63,000, while zoologists make $68,880.

 Master's in Environmental Science in Louisiana